Skye-XD/desktop-icons-ng/README.md

 **Translations**

 Translations are welcome, the project uses gettext/ngetext, there are PO/POT files in the repository.
 You can help translate Gtk4 Desktop Icons NG on [Hosted Weblate](https://hosted.weblate.org/projects/gtk4-desktop-icons-ng/gtk4-ding-pot/).
-Translations are only accepted from that web site, it is crowd sourced and translations need to be approved and voted on if anonymous, they are less likely to have mistakes.
+Translations are only accepted from that web site, it is crowd sourced and translations need to be approved and voted on if anonymous, as they are less likely to have mistakes.
+It just takes two votes to accept the change.
 The site also uses machine translation engines.
-Also direct translations accepted to PO/POT files in the past have broken the app and extension, the Weblate web sites creates clean PO/POT files that don't break gtk4-ding.
+Also direct translations accepted to PO/POT files have broken the app and extension in the past and sometimes do not merge cleanly, the Weblate web sites creates clean PO/POT files that don't break gtk4-ding and merge without problems.
 <p style="text-align: center;">
 <a href="https://hosted.weblate.org/engage/gtk4-desktop-icons-ng/">
 <img src="https://hosted.weblate.org/widgets/gtk4-desktop-icons-ng/-/gtk4-ding-pot/horizontal-auto.svg" alt="Translation status" />